tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Shiv

+### Q: In the Magic: The Gathering universe, which plane does the Homelands expansion take place in?
+- **Correct Answer:** Ulgrotha
+- Bant
+- Llanowar
+- Tazeem

 ### Q: In the Mario Kart and Smash Bros.
 Games, Princess Rosalina is considered what weight class?
 - **Correct Answer:** Heavy
 - Medium